corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/transactions.md

 Just gathering the required signatures is not enough to commit a transaction to the ledger.
 It must also be:

-* Valid — the proposed transaction and every transaction the backchain of the proposed inputs must be contractually valid.
+* Valid — the proposed transaction and every transaction on the backchain of the proposed inputs must be contractually valid.
 * Unique — no other committed transaction has consumed any of the inputs to the proposed transaction.
 Uniqueness is determined by a [notary](#notary).

 If the transaction gathers all of the required signatures without meeting these conditions, the transaction’s outputs are not valid and will not be accepted as inputs to subsequent transactions.